Cyril9227/cyril9227.github.io/_posts/trading-crap/2024-10-09-trading-crap.md

 Here we can see that we only got wins (min being just a trade fee) (yayy), with an average daily return of 3.4% and a standard deviation of 7.04%, which is a bit high but not too bad.<br>

 Now we need to find the risk-free rate, which is usually the return on a US treasury bond, but for simplicity I'll use $5\%$ annual as a default value (high yield savings account).
-Since we're working with daily returns, we need to convert this to a daily rate, which is given by the formula :
+Since we're working with daily returns, we need to convert this to a daily rate, which is given by the formula :<br>
 $$ r_{\text{daily}} = (1 + r_{\text{annual}})^{1/365} - 1$$

 ```python